mongodb/specifications/source/transactions-convenient-api/transactions-convenient-api.rst

    c.
 Otherwise, propagate the ``commitTransaction`` error to the caller of
       ``withTransaction`` and return immediately.

 10. The transaction was committed successfully.
 Return immediately.

+.. _startTransaction: ../transactions/transactions.rst#starttransaction
+.. _state: ../transactions/transactions.rst#clientsession-changes
+.. _abortTransaction: ../transactions/transactions.rst#aborttransaction
+.. _commitTransaction: ../transactions/transactions.rst#committransaction

 This method can be expressed by the following pseudo-code: